pagopa/pdnd-interop-platform-deployment/README.md

 The frontend is currently deployed as a docker image which contains the `nginx` with ui static files.\
 A file is injected in order to configure the hostname at deployment time and not at build time.

-### Identity Provider Reverse Proxy
-The Identity Provider reverse proxy is required in order to avoid exposing IDP admin endpoints, such as users list and creation.\
-The service url is `https://<namespace>-idp.<externalHostName>`\
-This service must be reachable from the Frontend client.

 ## Open Points
 Resources created must be deleted manually.\
 Resources: